gardenlinux/gardenlinux/features/_fips/README.md

 This enables the [FIPS-140-3](https://csrc.nist.gov/pubs/fips/140-3/final) feature for Garden Linux.

-As of now, there are restrction for the following packages:
+As of now, there are restriction for the following packages:

- - OpenSSL: A problem exisists with the negotiation of hash functions during the download of packages from packages.gardenlinux.io
+ - OpenSSL: A problem exists with the negotiation of hash functions during the download of packages from packages.gardenlinux.io
  - GNUTLS: Fail to execute the selftest.

 ### Unit testing